altertable-ai/altertable-js/packages/altertable-js/README.md

   onboarding_completed: true,
 });

-// Attach a new alias id to current identity altertable.alias('alias_id');
+// Link a new ID to the current identity altertable.alias('alias_id');
 ```